jonnonz1/nz-statute-book/acts/public/2003/national-library-of-new-zealand-te-puna-matauranga-o-aotearoa-act-2003.md

   - **electronic** includes electrical, digital, magnetic, optical, electromagnetic, biometric, and phototonic
   - **Guardians** means the Guardians Kaitiaki of the Alexander Turnbull Library referred to in section 16
   - **information** includes information in the form of a document, data, text, images, sound, or speech
-  - **Minister** means the Minister of the Crown for the time being responsible for the administration of this Act
+  - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **National Librarian** means the National Librarian referred to in section 8
-  - **National Library** means the department of State known as the National Library of New Zealand Te Puna Mātauranga o Aotearoa that is continued by section 6
+  - **National Library** means the National Library of New Zealand Te Puna Mātauranga o Aotearoa that is continued by section 6
   - **year** means a year ending on 30 June.

 ### 5 Act binds the Crown